Ghost0Dev/SnapchatBotter/README.md

 - **Playback with delay:** It can replay the recorded actions with variable delays.
 - **Random pauses:** For a more realistic playback, random wait times are included.

-## Note
-This script is created for experimental purposes.
-Use it responsibly!